 A military hospital or clinic is a healthcare facility usually located on a military installation.
 The civilian TRICARE provider network supplements the resources of these facilities and may work closely with them to ensure patients get the care they need.
 Some TRICARE beneficiaries will have a Primary Care Manager (PCM) at a military hospital or clinic.
-Additionally, some military hospitals and clinics participate in the Right of First Refusal (ROFR) process.
-The ROFR process enables the hospital's or clinic's services by recapturing specialty care for TRICARE Prime beneficiaries that live within access to care standards of the military hospital or clinic.
+Additionally, some military hospitals and clinics participate in the optimization process, which enables full optimization of the hospital's or clinic's services by recapturing specialty care for TRICARE Prime beneficiaries that live within access to care standards of the military hospital or clinic.